PontusPilatus/whats-in-the-box/README.md

 ---

 *Remember: Every party needs more squares!
 Keep clicking "BOOM!
 New Block" until the dance floor is packed!*

-# Block Party

-A fun interactive application where colorful squares dance in a spiral pattern.
-Built with React for the frontend and .NET/C# for the backend.

 ## Features